Glenradio 20W Champion Dry Shaver Power Pack.

 The Circuit.

-Final circuit after rebuild and correction of buffer circuit.
+Final circuit after rebuild and correction of timing circuit.

 As can be seen, the circuit is very typical of others shown on this site.
 To summarise, the original 6V vibrator now operates on 12V by means of the series 22R resistor in the driving coil circuit.